Note: this guide will show you how to load a multi-timbral instrument like Equator into Cubase.

-By default, Equator’s MIDI/ MPE Settings will already match those that we select for ROLI Dashboard in step one.
-But since a mismatch of settings in Dashboard and Equator can cause silent notes or incorrect pitching, it’s worth double-checking them now.
+By default, Equator's MIDI/ MPE Settings will already match those that we select for ROLI Dashboard in step one.
+But since a mismatch of settings in ROLI Dashboard and Equator can cause silent notes or incorrect pitch bends, it's worth double-checking them now.

 - Open the Equator plugin from your instrument track in Cubase.

 - Click on menu (☰) in the top right and select MIDI/MPE Settings.

 - Ensure that Equator’s MIDI Settings match the ones we set in ROLI Dashboard in Step 1 (by default they should already be correct).
 Now that Equator is listening for MIDI on the same channels that the Seaboard is sending it, there will be no missing notes.

 Before you record, you will want to setup Cubase’s Note Expression which makes it very easy to edit the Seaboard’s polyphonic touch dimensions.

 All you need to do is go to the Note Expression tab in the Inspector for your instrument track.

 Check that MIDI as NoteExp is ticked.
 Now, any expressive data recorded from the Seaboard will be editable by Note Expression in the Key Editor.

 Simply arm the track and record in the normal way.
 All notes will be recorded onto the instrument track and audio will come from the plug-in’s stereo output.